There was an error with your log in

 If your group has participants under the age of 18, contact us prior to booking to make arrangements.

 • The starting point of your Kumano Kodo Nakasendo Way walk is Osaka.
-To get there, most people fly into Kansai International Airport (KIX).
-From there, you can use public transport or rent a car to reach Osaka.
+To get there, most people fly into Kansai International Airport (KIX), and then you can take public transport to Osaka.
+Alternatively, you can fly to Tokyo and take the shinkansen (bullet train) to Osaka, which takes approximately 2.5 hours.

 • Deposits